Skip to content

 Resistor dividers are two or more resistors in a series configuration such that at some junction in the string, the voltage is a fixed proportion of the total voltage applied to the end’s of the string.
 In this way, they divide the input voltage (applied across the entire string) into a smaller output voltage (measured across only part of the string).

-The simplest voltage divider consists of just two resistors in series, shown in ERROR: fig-resistor-divider-schematic REF NOT FOUND.
+The simplest voltage divider consists of just two resistors in series, as shown in This is a placeholder for the reference: resistor-divider-schematic.

 A basic schematic of a simple resistor divider.
 You will see these used everywhere in circuits!